Yoonla is a website that promises to help us build the ultimate digital lifestyle.

 And to increase your earnings…you would have to pay to advance through the program.

-Digital Altitude was recently closed down by the FTC for a whole host of unethical practices.
-You can read more about the outcome on the FTC website.
+Digital Altitude was closed down by the FTC for a whole host of unethical practices, and The Empower Network went bankrupt in 2017.

 That is down to you.

-But I now feel very disappointed by what I eventually discovered about the Yoonla process.
+But I now feel disappointed by what I eventually discovered about the Yoonla process.

 Does This Mean Yoonla Is A Scam?

-I personally think Yoonla is a scam for the following reasons:
+I personally don’t recommend Yoonla for the following reasons: